When most people think about air pollution, they usually imagine smog, car emission, factory smoke, and the like.

-Indoor air pollution comes about when indoor areas are affected by poisonous gases, chemicals, and other dangerous substances.
-Since these elements are contained within a relatively smaller space than the open outside, indoor air pollution could actually be more detrimental to health.
+Indoor air pollution occurs when indoor areas are affected by poisonous gases, chemicals, and other dangerous substances.
+Since these elements are within a smaller space than the open outside, indoor air pollution could be more detrimental to health.

 Causes of Indoor Air Pollution

 The causes of indoor air pollution are many and varied.
-Some may even depend on the place where you live, the household products you use, and even how you cook at home.
+Some may even depend on where you live, your household products, and even how you cook at home.

 Concentration of Pollutants

-The number of pollutants in the house may not be higher than the outside, but the air pollution inside is in a much smaller space, which means it could easily harm any person who is within the building’s boundaries.
+The number of pollutants in the house may not be higher than the outside, but the air pollution inside is in a much smaller space, which could easily harm any person within the building’s boundaries.

 There’s a reason why many smokers are told to smoke outside the house.
-Having tobacco smoke permeates the walls of a house or office building can serve to pollute the indoor air in a much more lasting manner than if the smoke was blown outside.
+Having tobacco smoke permeates the walls of a house or office building can pollute the indoor air in a much more lasting manner than if the smoke was blown outside.

 Contaminants from Damp Environments